Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 06, 2020

 10. Missing large

-genghis.shaman almost 4 years ago
+genghis.shaman about 4 years ago

 Of course, the signatures wouldn’t have been necessary if they’d actually HAD life insurance… But I guess nobody wants to insure astronauts.